charlesrosenbauer/Bzo-Compiler/README.md

 Here b and 12 is applied to %+, a modular addition function.
 This expression is desugared to (a. b.
 12) %+.

 [a, b] c`%+
-This code is not valid however.
+This code is not a valid alternative however.

 a b c`%+
 Neither is this.
 Only one parameter must remain after partial application.